 Bass Fishing & Lure Selection

 The thoughts and opinions on what bass fishing lures are the best will vary from angler to angler.
-Bass fishing is a very mental sport and a ton of what makes a lure great for a particular angler is the amount of confidence he or she has in it.
+Bass fishing is a mental sport and a ton of what makes a lure great for a particular angler is the amount of confidence he or she has in it.
 There’s a big difference between fishing and casting, because a cast without confidence is not really fishing.

 There are new lure designs constantly being produced but they don’t usually last long.
 The core list of classic lures have been running the show in the world of bass fishing for decades.
 It’s as if every lure design possible has been designed, tested, and narrowed down to this core list.
-Of course a lot of the new lures are designed more to catch bass anglers, rather than bass.
+Of course a lot of the new lures are designed more to entice bass anglers rather than bass.

 Cost vs Confidence

 Some lures will have a similar appearance and action as others but with significantly different prices.
-For instance, a Lucky Craft crankbait is always going to be more expensive than a Bomber crankbait, but an angler can be successful fishing with either one, especially if they have confidence in it.
+For instance, a Lucky Craft crankbait is always going to be more expensive than a Bandit crankbait, but an angler can be successful fishing with either one, especially if they have confidence in it.

-That’s one of the main attractions of bass fishing, it can be as modest, or complicated as you want it to be.
+That’s one of the main attractions of bass fishing– it can be as modest or complicated as you want it to be.
 It is definitely possible to successfully catch bass with nothing more than a single fishing rod and cheap tackle from the shore.